PaulRitsche/DeepACSA/README_Pypi.md

 ``python -m Deep_ACSA``

-in your prompt once the package was installed and the DeepACSA_2 env activated.
+in your prompt once the package was installed and the DeepACSA environment activated.